Home Fruit Production: Apples

 Beginning at planting, it is important to develop a strong tree framework before allowing it to bear fruit.

 One month after spring planting, apply about a half pound of 12-12-12 (or similar analysis) fertilizer per tree in a circular band around the edge of the original planting hole.
 The year after planting, apply about one pound of 12-12-12 fertilizer per tree in a circular band under the drip line of the tree canopy just before growth begins in the spring.
-In subsequent years, fertilizer needs will probably increase; the amount of fertilizer to apply can be gauged by the terminal growth made the preceding year.
-Young trees (one to six years old) should have 12 to 18 inches of new grow each year and 6 to 12 inches of growth thereafter.
+In subsequent years, fertilizer needs will probably increase; the amount of fertilizer to apply can be gauged by the terminal growth on branches made the preceding year.
+Young trees (one to six years old) should have 12 to 18 inches of new shoot growth each year and 6 to 12 inches of growth thereafter.
 Growth above or below these figures would indicate too much or too little fertilizer.
 After inspecting the amount of terminal growth, the amount of fertilizer can be adjusted from the amount applied the previous year.
 In a year when the blossoms are injured by frost and the crop is lost, do not apply any fertilizer because it will promote too much vegetative growth.

 Other cultural practices

-- Early fruiting
+- Early flowering and fruiting

 - Fruit thinning